wbabik/Practical_computing/Class_3/Class3.md

 ## Working in a Linux terminal -
-After starting your shell session, you should sew a **prompt line**.
+After starting your shell session, you should see a **prompt**.
 It will look more or less like this:
 ```
 user181@apollo:/home/user181$
 ```